‘S.W.A.T.’ dives into Black, police conflict in season debut

 The “S.W.A.T.” story line is directly linked to Floyd’s death last May while in the custody of Minneapolis police, Thomas said.

 Three months earlier, Thomas had been working on an episode intended to mark the anniversary of the April 1992 acquittal of LAPD officers in the beating of Black motorist Rodney King.
-The jury verdict triggered days of protest and destruction in Los Angeles, a deadly parallel to the 1965 Watts-area violence that also followed an LA police stop of a Black driver.
+The jury verdict triggered days of protest and destruction in Los Angeles, a deadly parallel to the 1965 Watts-area violence that also followed a law enforcement stop of a Black driver.

-“At the time, the intent was to tell a story about how we perhaps had made progress because there had been 27 years between Watts and Rodney King, and since there have been 28 years between Rodney King and now,” and there had been no major incidents, Thomas said.
+“At the time, the intent was to tell a story about how we perhaps had made progress because there had been 27 years between Watts and Rodney King, and since there have been 28 years between Rodney King and now,” and there had been no major crisis, Thomas said.
 “Maybe, maybe we’ve learned our lesson.”

-Then, efforts to make that episode for last season were derailed by the coronavirus outbreak that halted TV and movie production last March.
+Efforts to make that episode for last season were derailed by the coronavirus outbreak that halted TV and movie production last March.
 And then came the outraged reaction to a video showing Floyd pressed under an officer’s knee for nearly 8 minutes before his death.

-“The tenor of the episode went from a kind of humble appreciation to now, all of a sudden, there’s kind of a realization that perhaps we haven’t made the progress that we hoped that we had had before,” Thomas said.
+“The tenor of the episode went from a kind of humble appreciation to now, all of a sudden, there’s kind of a realization that perhaps we haven’t made the progress that we hoped that we had before,” Thomas said.

 In the revamped story, Hondo and his dad, Daniel Sr., (Obba Babatundé) are shown in flashbacks that recall their experience.
 Later, the two clash over whether there’s been progress — even with well-intentioned African Americans like Hondo on the force.